-Children can abuse other children (often referred to as peer on peer abuse).
+Children can abuse other children (often referred to as peer-on-peer abuse).
 There are many forms of abuse that may occur between peers and these are described below and followed by sections giving advice and support on action to be taken in relation to both the victim and the perpetrator of the abuse.
-It should be noted that there can be considerable overlap between different types of peer-on-peer abuse.